Automatic Composition and Optimization of Multicomponent Predictive Systems With an Extended Auto-WEKA: Methodology

-To be consistent in terms of evaluation, we have transformed the target value of these regression datasets into classes (each of them representing the state of the output -- high, normal, low).
-In datasets with 2 target values we were using 9 classes (combining the 3 states of both targets).

-For each strategy we performed 25 runs with different random seeds within a 30 CPU-hours optimisation time limit on Intel Xeon E5-2620 six-core 2.00GHz CPU.
+For each strategy we performed 25 runs with different random seeds within a 30 CPU core-hours optimisation time limit on Intel Xeon E5-2620 six-core 2.00GHz CPU.
 In the case a configuration step exceeds 30 minutes or 3GB of RAM to evaluate, its evaluation is aborted and not considered further.
 Once the optimisation process has finished, the returned MCPS is trained using the whole training set $\mathcal{D}_{train}$ and produce predictions for the testing set $\mathcal{D}_{test}$.
+Please note that this budget limit may imply not finding the optimal solution in the optimisation problem.

+Holdout error over $\mathcal{D}_{test}$ is denoted as $\mathcal{E} = \mathcal{L}(Y_{test}, \hat{Y}_{test})$.
+Random search, SMAC and TPE results have been calculated using the mean of 100,000 bootstrap samples (randomly selecting 4 of the 25 runs and keeping the one with lowest CV error as in original Auto-WEKA paper~\cite{Thornton2013}), while only the lowest errors are reported for WEKA-Def.